Quansight/ragna/docs/tutorials/python-api.md

 ## Step 1: Setup RAG configuration

-The first step is to setup the configuration for components like the storage, api, assistant, and more.
-You can set this using a `config.toml` file, learn more in the [how-to guide for setting configuration](../how-tos/set-configuration.md).
+The first step is to setup the configuration for components like the source storage (vector database), API, assistant (LLM), and more.
+You can set this using a `config.toml` file, learn more in the
+[how-to guide for setting configuration](../how-tos/set-configuration.md).

 For this minimal tutorial on basics, start with the default configuration: